MeeraDi/microsoft-graph-docs/api-reference/beta/api/range-column.md

 ---
 title: "Range: Column"
-description: "Review the API reference about the Range: Column method, which gets a column contained in the range."
+description: Review API reference information about using the the range column method retrieve a column contained in the range.
 author: "lumine2008"
 ms.localizationpriority: medium
 ms.prod: "excel"